Taiwan-Railway-Route-Planner/TRA-app/README.md

 The app is open-source check the Github link in the app.

+I want also to thank my friends to help translate!

 The loading gif in the app comes from [Fayeliew](https://dribbble.com/fayeliew) on Dribbble